ericdevcire/StripTease/README.md

 This document covers the package content, the setup, the exhaustive list of every menu option, every mouse and keyboard gesture, the Direct Link workflow, and the preset / recipe system.

+Feel free to support this project: if you like and find StripTease useful, you can buy me a coffee here: https://ko-fi.com/ericire58504

+Have fun !
+Eric

 ## 1. What's in the package